kelvinAI/ga-proj2-ames-housing/README.md

   - 4.10  Final Model : Consider only the top 25 features selected by lasso CV
   - 4.11  Baseline LR model with 25 features
 5  Conclusion
+  - 5.1 What are the best predictors for house sale price?
 6  Generate predictions on final test set
+  - 6.1 Generate predictions on test set and submission to Kaggle